AI in SEO: Guide for Australian Businesses in 2025

 This is a fundamental shift in how customers can find you online.

+If you're uncertain about AI's impact on SEO, you're not alone.
 90% of businesses fear losing visibility as AI reshapes the search landscape.

 But the truth is this change represents one of the biggest opportunities for small and medium-sized businesses (SMBs) to level the playing field.
-It's no longer just about big budgets and technical tricks.
-It's about quality, authority, and understanding your customer on a deeper level.

 What is AI in SEO?